Rape victim moved to act after hearing man abused another

 The events which brought Hermansen to justice arose out of a chance meeting in a hair salon.

-JF lives and works in Australia and found out about the abuse of Kendall after bumping into the younger woman's mother, whom she had known previously, while visiting the salon while on a trip back to Napier.
+JF lives and works in Australia and found out about the abuse of Kendall after bumping into the younger woman's mother, whom she had known previously, while visiting the salon on a trip back to Napier.

 JF later wrote a victim impact statement for Hermansen's first Napier District Court trial in which she said hearing about the second victim was "soul-destroying" and left her feeling guilty.